NefertitiM/Determinants-of-Opioid-Mortality/README.md

 Has the prescription of opioid drugs influenced the increase in opioid deaths?
 Drug prescription data "Data.Medicaid.gov" was used to quantify the amount of 4 prescription opioids (fentanyl, morphine, oxycodone, and hydrocodone), which was delineated by state and year.
 From 1991 to 2023 there was an increase in fentanyl prescriptions and a less drastic increase in morphine prescriptions.
 This is shown in a line plot, aggregating data from all 50 states, and heatmaps depicting the changes in prescription rates by state (heatmaps can be located in powerpoint slides and jupyter notebook).
+Trends in Medicaid reimbursement rates were also explored from the same dataset but no significant trends were found that were relevant to our story.
+Medicaid reimbursement was ruled out as a determinant of opioid related-mortality rates.

 ![Opioid Deaths by Drug](https://github.com/NefertitiM/Determinants-of-Opioid-Mortality/blob/main/Output/Country_Level_Trends_in_Morphine_Prescriptions.png)